Software Engineering

 Why the human is still essential here

-Humans set reliability standards and acceptance criteria, review evidence (tests, logs, metrics), choose risk thresholds, and approve releases; automation provides scalable signals and guardrails, but accountability remains with engineers.
+Humans set reliability and engineering standards, decide which guardrails and hooks are appropriate, review evidence from checks and telemetry, choose risk thresholds, and approve releases; automation provides scalable signals and enforcement, but accountability remains with engineers.

 How people use this